KenRip/rfslib/README.md

 The RFSLIB product adds support for RFS filename level enqueue / dequeue support.
 This prevents users from editing the same member at the same time.
 Under certain circumstances (i.e. disconnecting your terminal while editing an RFS file) the enqueue lock on an RFS file can be left in the "locked" state.
 The RESET command can be used to release the RFS file enqueue lock.
 The format of the command is as follows...

     RESET rfsfileid

 Please note that this command is typically restricted to the System Administrator or Security Administrator.

+**CONFIG**

+The CONFIG command can be used to directly edit the PRD2.CONFIG(RFSLIB.CONFIG) member in the CICS/REXX Full Screen Editor.
+The format of the command is as follows...

+    CONFIG

+Please note that this command is typically restricted to the System Administrator or Security Administrator.